mitruly/docusearch/README.md

 ![Performance Benchmark](images/perf_benchmark_line_graph.png)

+These performance metrics make sense because regex is a greedier search algorithm and requires compiling in addition to specialized matching.
+Simple string search is fast because at most, each character is visited once giving the order of O(N) time complexity.

+The indexed search trie construction that used in this implementation takes O(N<sup>2</sup>) time complexity.
+However, it makes up for this in constant lookup time (in relation to the size of the search text) as it simply has to traverse the trie for the initial word lookup and then compare each position for a matching phrase or case sensitive verification.
+The key is that a trie targets only the necessary sections of a text to search for a word.
+An indexed method will also work more efficiently with unique words.

 One realization of note is that working with this low-level of micro-benchmarking, we may find more accurate results using a micro-benchmark library such as Java Microbenchmark Harness (JMH).